-An applicant can expect that the legal fees associated with a visa application will likely range from $2,500 USD to $5,000 USD depending on the visa category and the services provided by the law firm.
+It can be expected that the legal fees associated with a visa application will range from $2,500 USD to $5,000 USD depending on the visa category, expertise and the specific services provided by the firm.

 How long is a work visa in the United States?

-All visa categories in the United States have different amounts of time that allow you to live and work in the United States.
-The E-3 specialty occupation visa for Australian Citizens is granted in two-year increments and can be renewed indefinitely (E-3R), subject to the applicant continuing to meet the current E-3 criteria.
+Visa categories in the US have different amounts of time that allow you to live and work in the United States.
+The E-3 specialty occupation visa for Australian Citizens is granted in (2) two-year increments and can be renewed indefinitely (E-3R), subject to the applicant continuing to meet the current E-3 criteria.

 Who can sponsor me for a US work visa?

-The visa category will likely determine the documentation and evidence required by the US employer sponsor.
-With E-3 visas, the employer will be required to have someone in the company act as the signatory on legal documents related to your sponsorship.
-The employer will also have their business verified by the US Department of Labor as well as receive a certified Labor Condition Application.
+The visa category will determine the documentation and evidence required by the US employer.
+The US employer will require a person in the company to act as the signatory on legal documents related to your sponsorship.

 From tourist visa to work visa in the United States?

-We help Australians with visas for employment in the US
+Help for Australians with visas for employment in the US?

-Our highly experienced US immigration team at Worldwide Migration Partners are ready to help you with all US work visas, specifically the E-3 Australian Specialty Occupation visa.
-Please contact us to discuss your E-3 visa questions and we will happily assist you in your application.
+The experienced US Immigration Team at Worldwide Migration Partners are ready to help you with all US work visas, including the the E-3 Australian Specialty Occupation visa.
+Please contact us to discuss your US work visa questions, and we will be happy to assist you in your application.

 Melissa Vincenty is a US attorney, an Australian migration agent and the founder and managing director of Worldwide Migration Partners.
 Melissa has over 25 years of experience in migration law, including practising at the world’s largest US immigration firm and more than 15 years as a Country Specialist (China and Tibet) for Amnesty International USA.